Fake UX vs. Authentic UX Metrics

 The Dangers of Fake UX

-Next, is the financial impact.
-Fake UX often produces a large amount of low-quality pageviews with almost no engagement from visitors.
-This is devastating to publisher ad revenue; as pages that are affected by this see much lower CTR, viewability, and campaign performance.
-This means advertiser bids for ads in those locations will decline over time; reducing the eCPMs of those pages.
-What’s more, if these metrics get bad enough, advertisers will often black list publishers.
-This means reduced competition and less revenue for the publisher.
+Fake UX produces a large amount of low-quality pageviews with almost no engagement from visitors—pages affected by this see much lower CTR, viewability, and campaign performance.
+This means bids for those ad locations will decline over time; reducing the eCPMs of those pages.
+If these metrics get bad enough, advertisers will often black list publishers—reducing competition and revenue.

 Navigation bounces are similar to regular bounces except that they are more internally targeted.
 A navigation bounce tracks internal bounces over different pageviews.
 It can help publishers see if visitors are commonly navigating to pages on the site where they leave immediately and likely produce a low-quality pageview.